Astros vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has recorded a base hit in two games in a row.
-In his last five games he is batting .364 with two doubles, a triple, a walk and three RBI.
+- Carroll will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .350 with two doubles, a triple, two walks and three RBI.

 Carroll Recent Games